sshalem/Spring-Boot/01-JPA/01-One2Many/01-One2Many-Bi-Fetch-Eager/README.md

 In the Parent Entity I add the :
 1. `mappedBy` - need to add the filed name of the cahild entity
 2. `cascade`
-3. `fetch` - By default in One2Many the Fetch is Lazy
+3. `fetch` - `FetchType.EAGER` , By default in One2Many the Fetch is Lazy
 4. `orphanRemoval` - need to set to `true` so we can remove child Entity from Parent Entity
 5. Add 2 methods
 	* `addRole`